NateWr/restaurant-reservations/readme.txt

 == Changelog ==

+= 1.2.3 (2014-11-04) =
+* Add a {user_email} notification template tag
+* Add filter to notification template tag descriptions for extensions
+* Add Reply-To mail headers and use a more reliable From header
+* Add filter to the datepicker rules for disabled dates
+* Fix: missing "Clear" button translation in time picker for many languages
+* Fix: open time picker in body container to mitigate rare positioning bugs
+* Fix: don't auto-select today's date if it's not a valid date or errors are attached to the date field

 = 1.2.2 (2014-08-24) =
 * Fix: custom date formats can break date validation for new bookings
 * Add new booking form generation hooks for easier customization